trubrics/trubrics-sdk/docs/trubrics_cli.md

 ## 3. Run validations and save locally or to Trubrics

 Run all validations from the terminal.
 This command also saves a new trubric .json with each validation's new outcome and results to a given path.
+Either save this trubric locally with `--no-save-ui` or to the Trubrics platform with `--save-ui`.

 !!!example "Run trubric with titanic example"
+    You can test the `trubrics run` command with our titanic example model on 5 saved validations.
+    Use `--save-ui` to save this example trubric to the Trubrics platform.
     ```console
     (venv)$ trubrics run --no-save-ui \
     --run-context-path titanic-example-trubric \